Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The integration tests and the mechanisms to execute them in an Alfresco Content Services instance remains the same as in the previous version of the SDK.

 However, the inclusion of Docker and the utility scripts provides a different perspective about the environment on which the integration tests are executed.
-In this version, the integration tests are run against the dockerised environment defined using Docker and Docker Compose.
+In this version, the integration tests are run against the dockerized environment defined using Docker and Docker Compose.
 By doing so, the integration test environment can be more similar to a real one, including whatever other service is required for a full featured integration test execution.

 ## Getting started with Alfresco SDK {#gettingstarted}